Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 By default, the system will display the product planning board in the product backlog view, with the backlog organized by component.
 You can change the view by click on the '**Planning'** drop down list:

 -   **Product Backlog** -- This displays a list of all the backlog items that are not currently scheduled for a specific release or sprint.
-The items can be organized by component, package, priority or person.
+The items can be organized by component, parent requirement, priority, or person.
 -   **All Releases** -- This displays a list of all the releases as well as the product backlog and is designed to let you easily move items from the product backlog to a specific release.
 -   **Release View** -- This displays a list of all the backlog items that are scheduled for the selected release and lets you organize them by sprint, status, or person.
 -   **Sprint View** - This displays a list of all the backlog items that are scheduled for the selected sprint (also known as a Sprint in some methodologies) and lets you organize them by status, or person.